2003 Mississippi elections: Candidate

+General election

 Amy Tuck, elected to the office in 1999 as a Democrat, had switched to the Republican Party in December 2002 after taking positions on several issues, like re-districting, that opposed the state Democratic Party's stances.
-In this race, her challenger was Democratic State Senator Barbara Blackmon, who was the first black woman to run for a statewide race.
-Tuck defeated Blackmon by a comfortable margin.
+In her race for reelection, her challenger was Democratic state senator Barbara Blackmon, who was the first black woman to run for a statewide race.
+Tuck defeated Blackmon in the election.